- We focus on what has worked for 10,000+ patients & medical research.

 Outside of the Foot Stability Brace:

-- A well fitting and proper shoes can sometimes even make all the difference in heel pain and overall foot pain.
+- A well-fitting and proper shoes can sometimes make all the difference in heel pain and overall foot pain.

-- If you have shoes that are too small or too big this can result in crowding or too much motion and sliding within your shoe.
+- If you have too small or too big shoes, this can result in crowding or too much motion and sliding within your shoe.

 - We usually find that people make some of the 10 mistakes that we talk about.